GERMANS REVEL IN FRANCE’S DEFEAT

 Berlin, Germany July 19, 1940

 Military operations between France and the Axis powers—that is, Germany and Italy—ended on June 25, 1940.
 A week and a half earlier, on June 14, the German Wehrmacht (armed forces) marched unchallenged into the nearly deserted French capital of Paris under skies heavy with soot from the oil reserves the retreating French government had ordered burned.
-In a radio broadcast to the French nation two days later, 86-year-old Marshal Philippe Pétain, the new head of state, confided to his countrymen that the night before (June 16), “I sent word to the adversary, as between soldiers, after the battle and in honor, to inquire whether he was willing to explore means to end hostilities.”
+In a radio broadcast to the French nation two days later, 86‑year-old Marshal Philippe Pétain, the new head of state, confided to his countrymen that the night before (June 16), “I sent word to the adversary, as between soldiers, after the battle and in honor, to enquire whether he was willing to explore means to end hostilities.”
 Now on this date, July 19, 1940, the forces of the victorious Third Reich marched through Berlin’s Brandenburg Gate for the first time since Kaiser Wilhelm I’s victory over Germany’s ancient enemy in the Franco-Prussian War of 1870–1871.
 German head of state Adolf Hitler handed out ranks and decorations to the grossly corpulent Air Marshal Hermann Goering, now promoted to the rank of Reichsmarshall, and elevated twelve generals who had served in the battles of France and the Low Countries (May 14 to June 20) to the rank of field marshal (Generalfeldmarschall).
 Among the generals who received their ornately decorated field marshal baton was Gerd von Rundstedt (1875–1953), whom Hitler appointed Commander in Chief in the West (Oberbefehlshaber West).
 With headquarters near Paris, von Rundstedt’s principal responsibility was to maintain German military hegemony in occupied France.

 Addressing Reichstag members the evening of June 19 in Berlin, Hitler had held out an olive branch to Great Britain, which, like defeated France, had declared war on Germany on September 3 the year before.
 In his speech the incorrigible aggressor told the new British Prime Minister, Winston Churchill, that he did not wish to continue the military struggle against the lone holdout against Nazi domination in Europe.
 “My conscience dictates that I should send a new appeal to reason to England,” he stated.
 “I think I can do this because I am not a defeated enemy who is begging but a victor who has nothing to ask.
 I do not wish for any reason to continue this struggle.”